alexshamblin879/BandersnatchStarter/tickets/secondTicket.md

-# Build Sprint 2: Dynamic Visualizations
+abs# Build Sprint 2: Dynamic Visualizations

 To begin work on this ticket, make sure you have finished:
 - Getting locally setup.